 - British Air

 There are also low-cost carriers that connect from European hubs into Moroccan cities such as Marrakech, Fez and Tangier.
-Once in Morocco traveling around the country on Royal Air Maroc can be relatively inexpensive.
+Once in Morocco traveling around the country on Royal Air Maroc is possible.
 Flights go to smaller Moroccan cities such as Oujda, Ouarzazate, Agadir, Rabat, or Essaouira.
 If your journey is taking you beyond Morocco you will find flights to destinations across the Middle East and West Africa from Casablanca or Marrakech.

 The Moroccan climate is very similar to California from north to south.
 Depending on where you’re staying, the weather may vary dramatically.
 The Atlantic coast is much cooler in general than the interior of the country.
 Northern Moroccan temperatures are more temperate than the south.
 Generally spring and fall are the most moderate times of year with an average temperature around 70F.
 Summers can be very hot, well over 100F in the southern parts of the country, and even the northern parts quite warm.
 Winters can drop down around 40F.
 This is also the rainy season.
 It is important to keep in mind that most Moroccan homes and riads do NOT have central heating.
 Even if 60F sounds like a warm winter day, it’s not so warm when it’s rainy and there’s no interior heating!